shawnd/diyiem/tuning/tubing.md

 It is worth noting that tuning with tubes has a cost, as tubes can introduce resonance to sound.

+Longer tube, peaks shift left.
+Shorter, to the right.

+Bigger inner diameter makes peaks flatter, raises the rest of the output to be louder.
+Smaller inner diameter is peakier.
+Typically.

+Plus a small id tube with longer length acts as a lowpass.

 ## Tube Length and Diameter

 Longer tubes introduce lower frequency resonances.
 Larger tube diameters narrows and increases the resonances of the tube.